The Virality of Hate Speech on Social Media: Methods

 Each DV, i.e., $y_{i}^{\mathrm{CS}}$, $y_{i}^{\mathrm{CL}}$, and $y_{i}^{\mathrm{SV}}$, differs in its underlying distribution and therefore requires a different estimator.
 (1)~Cascade size ($y_{i}^{\mathrm{CS}}$) is represented by count data and the variance is larger than the mean (see \Cref{tbl:descriptives}).
 To adjust for overdispersion, we opt for a negative binomial regression with a log-transformation as the link-function $g(\cdot)$.
 (2)~Cascade lifetime ($y_{i}^{\mathrm{CL}}$) is summed to be log-normally distributed, as suggested by prior literature \cite{Zaman.2014}.
 Thus, we apply ordinary least squares~(OLS) with a log transformation.
 (3)~Structural virality ($y_{i}^{\mathrm{SV}}$) is a right skewed and non-negative continuous variable.
 We therefore use a gamma regression with a log link.

-\textbf{Implementation:}\footnote{We tested for multicollinearity using variance inflation factors.
-The factors for all explanatory variables are below the critical value of five \cite{Akinwande.2015}.
-We also tested a model specification in which we replaced the linear relationships for the explanatory variables with their quadratic terms to control for non-linear relationships.
-Here, we found that our results are robust and provide consistent support for our findings.} We use R~4.2.1 for our implementation of generalized linear models.
+\textbf{Implementation:} We use R~4.2.1 for our implementation of generalized linear models.
 For the negative binomial regression, we use the {MASS package}.

 \textbf{Interpretation: } We report 95\,\% confidence intervals for our coefficient estimates.
 We also report $p$-values and the corresponding significance levels.
-We apply $z$-standardization to all continuous explanatory variables to facilitate interpretations.
+We apply $z$-standardization to all continuous EVs to facilitate interpretations.
 Regression coefficients $\beta_2$, $\beta_3$, and $\beta_4$ thus measure the relationship with the DV in standard deviations.
-Due to the log-links, the regression coefficients should be interpreted as follows: A one unit shift in the explanatory variable of interest is associated with a ${(\rm e}^{\beta_j}-1) \times 100\%$ increase in the dependent variable.
+Due to the log-links, the regression coefficients should be interpreted as follows: A one unit shift in the EV of interest is associated with a ${(\rm e}^{\beta_j}-1) \times 100\%$ increase in the DV.